MoritzGoeckel/OpenComputersMiner/README.md

 This module contains all the functions for the "zigzag" mining pattern

+### Plain

+This module contains all the functions for the "plain" mining pattern (which is basically no pattern at all)

 ### Main

 This is where the software starts.
 The modules are imported and subsequently executed here